-The bottom line is that, when it comes to presidential elections, it can be difficult to sort out cause and effect.
+In short, when it comes to presidential elections, it can be difficult to sort out cause and effect.

 2. During the course of a presidential election, much ink is spilled and much bandwidth is eaten up on articles and blog posts about “independents” and “undecided voters.”
 But going back at least as far the seminal book The American Voter, published in 1960 and written by Angus Campbell et al., studies have shown that the vast majority of voters cast their votes on the basis of party identification.
-While it may be true that rates of partisan political identification have declined somewhat in the years since, these findings still seem to be holding up in 2012.
+While it may be true that rates of partisan political identification have declined somewhat in recent decades, Campbell’s basic findings still seem to be holding up in 2012.
 An ABC News/Washington Post poll posted yesterday showed that 95% of Republicans supported Mitt Romney and 91% of Democrats were for Barack Obama.
 About two-thirds of those polled identified with one of the major parties, and only one-third identified as independent.